-With coronavirus cases increasing by the day, it is understandable to feel stressed, overwhelmed, and isolated.
-But just because these are scary times, that doesn’t mean your career needs to grind to a halt.
+With the coronavirus pandemic rocking our world, it is understandable to feel stressed, overwhelmed, and isolated.
+But just because these are challenging times, that doesn’t mean your career needs to grind to a halt.
 In fact, with the slowdown, this could be the perfect moment to reevaluate your professional trajectory and consider a new direction.
-Instead of spending the entire day glued to your TV awaiting the latest coronavirus updates, channel that nervous energy into formulating a career strategy.
+Instead of spending the entire day glued to your TV awaiting the latest news updates, channel that nervous energy into formulating a career strategy.
 Here are some productive ways to manage the current situation and still move your career forward.

 Take a step back to reevaluate your career

-With people working remotely and schools, stores and restaurants shutting down, this may leave you with some extra time on your hands.
+With people working remotely and some businesses shutting down, this may leave you with some extra time on your hands.
 That makes this the perfect opportunity to move your career forward.
 Think about where you are now and where you want to be.
 Do you feel fulfilled in your current job?
 If not, why not?
 Have you thought about starting a business?
 Now might be the ideal time to begin crafting a business plan or conducting informational interviews (via video conference).
 While you might be stuck working remotely, that shouldn’t prevent you from continuing to network in safe ways.

 Work on your personal branding